vaibhavantil2/mopub-android-sdk/README.md

 Thank you for submitting pull requests to the MoPub Android GitHub repository.
 Our team regularly monitors and investigates all submissions for inclusion in our official SDK releases.
 Please note that MoPub does not directly merge these pull requests at this time.
 Please reach out to your account team or [support@mopub.com](mailto:support@mopub.com) if you have further questions.

-## Disclosures

-MoPub SDK 4.16 and above integrates technology from our partners Integral Ad Science, Inc. (“IAS”) and Moat, Inc. (“Moat”) in order to support viewability measurement and other proprietary reporting that [IAS](https://integralads.com/capabilities/viewability/) and [Moat](https://moat.com/analytics) provide to their advertiser and publisher clients.
-You have the option to remove or disable this technology by following the [opt-out instructions](#disableViewability) below.

-If you do not remove or disable IAS's and/or Moat’s technology in accordance with these instructions, you agree that IAS's [privacy policy](https://integralads.com/privacy-policy/) and [license](https://integralads.com/sdk-license-agreement) and Moat’s [privacy policy](https://moat.com/privacy),  [terms](https://moat.com/terms), and [license](https://moat.com/sdklicense.txt), respectively, apply to your integration of these partners' technologies into your application.

 ## Download

 The MoPub SDK is available via: